jiashuyu/regie/README.md

 When you try to configure the data source in Intellij Idea, select PostgresSQL; the username is "postgres"; the password is "secret"; the name of the database is "regie".
 See detailed settings in `application.yml` and database initialization SQL script named `database-init.sql` under "/src/main/resource" folder.
-You can find my screenshots evidence in the "Deliverable_database_setup" folder.
+You can find my screenshots evidence under the screenshots folder.

+## Testing the functions in REGIE system

+I wrote unit tests for every function in the system, including model layer, repository layer, service layer, and controller layer, with a total of 117 passed tests (see unit_test_results.png under screenshots folder).
+I also wrote a DevRunner class to test some primary features of this regie system with printed logs while running the `RegieApplication` (See dev_runner_logs.png under the screenshot folder).
+Furthermore, you can also use Postman to test as long as you're sending requests corresponding to the urls defined in each controller class.